oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 We'll be highlighting some of the sections of this file below, no need to do any edits in this Task :

 - In the top level section of the file, the parameter `kind`refers to the type of database to create, in this case we will be launching a DB in a container running on the Kubernetes cluster, known as a **Single Instance Database**.
 Other possible choices are to use an Autonomous DB on OCI, to use a, external Container database, and more.
-  The parameter `name` defines the oracle dabatase name we'll be creating, as well as the name used to refer to the database via the various `kubectl` commands
+  The parameter `name` defines the oracle database name we'll be creating, as well as the name used to refer to the database via the various `kubectl` commands

   ```
   apiVersion: database.oracle.com/v1alpha1